suabochica/understanding-typescript/notes/07-doing-contract-work-with-interfaces.md

 What happens once the interfaces get compiled
 ---------------------------------------------
-1. Inteefaces does not exist in native JavaScript.
-So when are compiled the interfaces disappears.
+1. Interfaces does not exist in native JavaScript.
+So when are compiled the interfaces disappears
 2. The use of interfaces in TypeScript have the only purpose to find error during development time